According to research published in HGV UK, the majority of HGV drivers say they do not carry out vehicle safety checks.

 How can operators’ mitigate the risk and make sure these essential vehicle safety checks take place?

-The best option is to use a vehicle safety check app such as SmartCheck that records the checks on a mobile device and sends the results back to the depot or office.
-It records the date, time, location and duration of the check to give the operator confidence that the check actually took place.
+The best option is to use a vehicle safety check app such as SmartCheck that records the checks on a mobile device and sends the results back to the depot.
+It records the date, time, location and duration of the check to give confidence that the check actually took place.
 Faults can be identified and dealt with in a timely fashion to minimise impact on the business.
 SmartCheck is available for £5 per vehicle per month – sign-up today.